Andy Warhol: Assassination attempt and recovery (1968)

-As Warhol continued to forge into filmmaking, he had established himself as "one of the most celebrated and well-known pop art figures to emerge from the sixties."
-The Pasadena Art Museum in Pasadena organized a major retrospective of his work in 1970.
-The show traveled to the Museum of Contemporary Art, Chicago; Stedelijk Van Abbemuseum, Eindhoven, The Netherlands; Musée d'Art Moderne de la Ville de Paris; Tate Gallery, London; and Whitney Museum of American Art, New York.
-The Whitney exhibition in 1971 distinctly featured Warhol's Cow Wallpaper (1966) as the backdrop for his paintings.
+As Warhol continued to forge into filmmaking, he had established himself as "one of the most celebrated and well-known Pop art figures to emerge from the sixties."
+The Pasadena Art Museum organized a retrospective of his work in 1970.
+The show traveled to the Museum of Contemporary Art, Chicago; Stedelijk Van Abbemuseum, Eindhoven; Musée d'Art Moderne de la Ville de Paris; Tate Gallery, London; and Whitney Museum of American Art, New York.
+The Whitney exhibition in 1971 distinctly featured Warhol's Cow (1966) wallpaper as the backdrop for his paintings.

-In May 1971, Warhol's theater production, Andy Warhol's Pork, opened at the La MaMa Experimental Theatre in New York.
-In August 1971, it was brought to the Roundhouse in London.
+Meanwhile, Warhol produced the play Andy Warhol's Pork, which opened at New York's La MaMa Experimental Theatre in May 1971.
+A few months later, the controversial production was brought to the Roundhouse in London.
+Warhol also came up with the cover concept and did the photography for the Rolling Stones' album Sticky Fingers (1971), which features a close-up image of a man's crotch in jeans with a real zipper.
+He received a Grammy nomination for Best Album Cover at the 14th Annual Grammy Awards in 1972.